 In 2016, 5,286 motorcyclists were killed in traffic accidents across the United States.
 This represented a 5.1% increase in fatalities from 2015.
 Per vehicle mile traveled, motorcyclists are more at risk than passenger car occupants.
 In fact, motorcycle fatalities occur 28 times more frequently than passenger car fatalities.
 Why?
 Unlike cars and trucks, motorcycles don’t offer their riders any protection from the violent forces of a crash.
 There are no airbags, reinforced steel frames, or seat belts offering safety and protection.
 As such, when an accident occurs, the motorcyclist often suffers serious and life-threatening injuries.

 One recent Texas motorcycle accident highlights the dangers bikers face on a daily basis.
 In June, a motorcyclist was headed eastbound on East Abram Street when a pickup truck turned into the rider’s path.
 The motorcyclist collided with the pickup truck at the intersection and was thrown from the bike.
 While neither of the truck’s occupants suffered injuries, the motorcyclist was pronounced dead at the scene of the crash.
-He was not wearing a helmet at the time of the accident.
+He was not wearing a motorcycle helmet at the time of the accident.

 That same week, a motorcycle crash in Amarillo, Texas left a 34-year-old motorcyclist with life-threatening injuries.
 The motorcyclist lost control of his bike while trying to merge onto I-40.
 He crashed into the rear bumper of a large box trailer that was being pulled by a semi-truck and sustained serious and critical injuries.